9k6y/info-instagram/README.md

 [![Stage](https://img.shields.io/badge/Release-Stable-brightgreen.svg)]()
 [![Build](https://img.shields.io/badge/Supported_OS-Linux-orange.svg)]()

-Toutatis is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and Create an account through a fast bot
+info-instagram is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and Create an account through a fast bot

 ## Legal disclaimer: